Bringing Medication to Denmark

 - Keep medication in its original container and clearly labeled

-- Assure your medication is legal to carry into the country
+- Assure that your medication is legal to carry into the country

 - Bring a doctor’s note listing medication and why you are taking it